corgigo/corgigo.github.io/content/posts/best-ai-assistant.md

 [Outboundflow.ai](http://outboundflow.ai/) is a software tool that utilizes artificial intelligence to help users create personalized cold emails for outreach at scale.
 It is designed for marketers, sales teams, founders, and creators who want to build new relationships with prospects through thoughtful and personalized emails.

-The software is powered by Open AI's GPT-3 artificial intelligence and Eluther AI's GPT Neo model, allowing users to generate personalized cold emails instantly and write engaging cold emails 100x faster than a human.
+The software is powered by Open AI's GPT-3 artificial intelligence and Eluther AI's GPT Neo model, allowing users to instantly generate personalized cold emails and write engaging cold emails 100x faster than humans.
 With its AI features, [Outboundflow.ai](http://outboundflow.ai/) optimizes the content to be personalized and keep the prospects' attention.

 **The Pros of [Outboundflow.ai](http://outboundflow.ai/) are:**